Do you have any admissions questions? Check our FAQs below to find answers.

 Do I need to attend a new student orientation?

-Yes, you are required to attend new student orientation.
-Should you be accepted, dates will be provided.
+Yes, you are required to complete new student orientation.
+Should you be accepted, you will receive an email with additional information regarding completing new student orientation.